 Trainers Methodology II

-Tesda also offers different foreign language courses.
-Aspiring students just have to visit any accredited schools and or language skills institute that offer it.
-The available language course include Nihongo, Mandarin, English, Spanish, Arabic, and Korean.
+Tesda also offers different foreign language courses for free.
+Aspiring students just have to visit any accredited schools and or language skills institute that offers it.
+The available language course includes Nihongo, Mandarin, English, Spanish, Arabic, and Korean.
 The duration can be found below:

 Basic Arabic Language and Saudi / Gulf Culture – 100 hours